easy-http/layer-contracts/README.md

 Http layer contracts for PHP clients.
 These contracts standardize the way you consume http clients like Guzzle, Symfony, and others with a consistent interface.
 No matter what client you are using, the methods you have to execute to do the job are the same for all!!.

-:pill: Check out all client layer implementations at [Easy Http](https://github.com/easy-http).
+:computer: Check out all client layer implementations at [Easy Http](https://github.com/easy-http).
 This project contains several implementations for PHP Clients.

 :books: Check out the [WIKI](https://github.com/easy-http/layer-contracts/wiki) to learn how to use any layer that implements these contracts.